 Breast cancer is the most common cancer among women in the United States.
 Fortunately, millions of women are surviving the disease thanks in part to AWARENESS- testing and early detection, and improvements in treatment.
-My sister is one of the warriors who has fought and survived this disease.
-My father-in-law was also a survivor!
+Texas angler Misty Schmidt knows the struggleand having lost her best friend but also having survivors among those closest to her.
+My sister is a survivor, a warrior, and my father-in-law was a survivor for many years!
 Trust me, when the Big C touches someone you love, it becomes very real.
 The American Cancer Society is actively fighting breast cancer by helping women get tested to detect any cancer as early as possible and by helping men to be more aware that they are not immune.
 I know for a fact that it was early detection that gave my sister the choices and opportunities to lead as normal a life as possible during the pre-op, op and post-op phases of the battle.

 It is always good to review the facts: In 2017, an estimated 316,120 new cases of breast cancer were diagnosed among women, and 2,470 cases were diagnosed in men.
 It was reported that 40,610 women and 460 men died from breast cancer.
 More than 3.5 million US women either had or were still fighting the fight with breast cancer.
 Some of these women were cancer-free, while others still had evidence of cancer and were undergoing treatment.
 The incidence and the death rates due to breast cancer generally increase with age.
 The median age for those diagnosed with breast cancer is 62.
 This means that half of the women who developed breast cancer were younger than 62 at the time of diagnosis.
 It is interesting to note that the median age of diagnosis is younger for black women (59) than it is for white women (63).

 Hopefully you, as a member of the fishing community, are thinking as you read this,